Gastro Sciences | by Dr. Partha Pratim Bose | Published on 10/04/2020

 Gallstones occur when certain chemicals – such as cholesterol, calcium bilirubin, and calcium carbonate – in the gallbladder are out of proportion.
 A disproportion of chemicals leads to the formation of stones in the gallbladder.
 Typically stones are formed when there are:

-Though the exact reason why a chemical imbalance occurs in some people and not others is not known.
+However, the exact reason why a chemical imbalance occurs in some people and not others is not known.
 However, certain factors put one at more risk than others, such as:

 If gallstones do not produce any symptoms, they might not need any treatment.
 Many times gallstones pass on their own without any pain or problem; however, in other cases, gallstones may cause severe symptoms and excessive pain, requiring medical treatment.
-In most cases with symptoms, surgery is the prime choice for gallstones; and in rare cases medications are used.
+In most cases with symptoms, surgery is the prime choice for gallstones; and in rare cases, medications are used.
 Moreover, if a person is unfit for surgery, his condition may be treated by first focusing on minimizing risks and then conducting the surgery.

-Natural treatment and home remedies: Some natural treatments such as lifestyle changes, healthy diet, etc. can help prevent the formation of gallstones and also reduce the intensity of symptoms.
+Some natural treatments such as lifestyle changes, healthy diet, etc. can help prevent the formation of gallstones and also reduce the intensity of symptoms.
 Also, some home remedies can work effectively to minimize pain and complications temporarily.
 Some tips for maintaining gallbladder health include:

 Home remedies such as fasting and then taking olive oil with lemon juice can help flush out gallstones automatically, though this has no proven record.